Do you sometimes crave a moment of peace and calm? A moment to be able to reflect and take some distance from the hectic day-to-day hustle and bustle?

 In our contemporary society, silence seems to have become scarce.
 We work in open landscape offices surrounded by other people chatting and making phone calls.
-There's non-stop music in metro stations, shops and even elevators.
+There's non-stop music in metro stations, shops, and even elevators.
 Our phones and other devices constantly buzz and beep.
-There's the constant hum of traffic in the city streets.
+There's the constant hum of traffic on the city streets.

 And what do we do when we finally get home?
 We automatically turn on the tv or the radio.